How to Create a Phishing Campaign

 • Sign in to your Admin dashboard.

-• Go to the 'Phishing' section.
+• Go to the Phishing section > Campaigns.

 Step 2.
 Select Template